Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 In fact, you will probably get a giant wall of exception text, because the message is tried and retried, and then retried some more after successively longer delays, until finally failing for good some time later.
 We'll cover this behavior in more detail in [Lesson 5: Retrying errors](../lesson-5/).

-The important part is, this is a good thing!
-If we accidentally send a message to an endpoint we didn't intend, it won't just fail silently, lost forever to the nothingness of the great beyond.
+The important part is, if a message is accidentally sent to an endpoint we didn't intend, it won't just fail silently, and the message will not be lost.

 ### Sending to another endpoint

-Now we need to fix up the ClientUI so that it is sending `PlaceOrder` to the Sales endpoint.
+Now we need to change the ClientUI so that it is sending `PlaceOrder` to the Sales endpoint.

  1. In the **ClientUI** endpoint, modify the **Program.cs** file so that `endpointInstance.SendLocal(command)` is replaced by `endpointInstance.Send(command)`.
  1. In the `AsyncMain` method of the same file, change the call to use the MSMQ transport to access the routing configuration and specify the logical routing for `PlaceOrder` by changing your code as follows.

 snippet:AddingRouting

 This establishes that commands of type `PlaceOrder` should be sent to the **Sales** endpoint.
-While these two calls could be strung together in the same statement, there will commonly be multiple logical routes specified, so it's advantageous to assign the `routing` variable for future use.

 ### Running the solution